JetStream96/QSimPlanner/README.md

 - Landing calculation with custom flaps, autobrakes setting, and runway surface conditions.

 ### Nav Data
 This program comes with the NavDataPro dataset by Aerosoft.
-The NavData can be updated with [Aerosoft's NavDataPro](https://www.aerosoft.com/en/fsxp3d/flight-simulator-2004/tools-missions/1750/navdatapro-one-year-subscription-13-datasets) service.
-If you are using other sources such as Navigraph, use the version for Aerosoft Airbus A318/A319/A320/A321.
+The NavData can be updated with [Aerosoft's NavDataPro](https://www.aerosoft.com/en/fsxp3d/flight-simulator-2004/tools-missions/1750/navdatapro-one-year-subscription-13-datasets) service or Navigraph.

 ### Project Status
 Currently the aircrafts available are
+- A318/A319/A320/A321
 - 737-600/700/800/900
 - 747-400/400F/8/8F
 - 777-200LR